microsoft/AziHSM-Guest/docs/Install.md

 * AziHSM **KSP** (Key Storage Provider)
 * [SymCrypt](https://github.com/microsoft/SymCrypt) - A dependency of the AziHSM KSP

-Please perform the following steps in powershell:
+Please perform the following steps in powershell from with *admin* permissions:

 1. Download the [`install-azihsm.ps1`](../scripts/install-azihsm.ps1) script from this repository onto your VM.